-When the requirement for sick leave is known to the employee in advance of his/hertheir absence, the employee shall request authorization for sick leave at such time, in the manner hereinafter specified.
+When the requirement for sick leave is known to the employee in advance of their absence, the employee shall request authorization for sick leave at such time, in the manner hereinafter specified.

-In all other instances the employee shall notify his/hertheir supervisor as promptly as possible by telephone or other means.
+In all other instances the employee shall notify their supervisor as promptly as possible by telephone or other means.

-Before an employee may be paid for the use of accrued sick leave he/shethey shall complete and submit to his/hertheir department head a request stating the dates and hours of absence, and such other information as is necessary for the request to be evaluated
+Before an employee may be paid for the use of accrued sick leave they shall complete and submit to their department head a request stating the dates and hours of absence, and such other information as is necessary for the request to be evaluated.